mysensors-kicad/part_management/README.md

 **MYSLOCAL** and point it to **~/gits/GitHub/mysensors-kicad**.
 You only need to do this once and it is done in the main KiCad app under **Preferences** - **Configure Paths**.
 Obviously this means you also need to manually *pull* any updates in the symbol library in order to receive the updates to your computer.
+On Windows, KiCad does not permit free-text entry to this location.
+Instead you have to edit your environment variables and add a "User variable" named **MYSLOCAL** instead (with the appropriate value).

 The edit_parts.pro project is preconfigured to reference the symbol libraries as mentioned above but it will also expect that you have globally defined paths to the footprint libraries.
 Having the paths globally applied free you